 In this paragraph, we gathered a few handy pieces of advice:

-- As trees are the most popular place to hang a hammock from, take some time to find the perfect spot.
+- As trees are the most popular place from which to hang a hammock, take some time to find the perfect spot.
 You should look for trees that are 12-17 feet apart.
-The trees themselves should be sturdy, healthy and large enough to hold you.
+The trees should be sturdy, healthy, and large enough to hold you.
 Do we need to mention that saplings and young, puny trees are not the best choices?

 - The general rule is that we should aim for a hang angle of 30° ∠ - hanging the hammock loosely helps you find the most comfortable position.
-As everybody is different, your perfect angle may not be 30°, so make sure you try various options.
-Usually, taller people prefer smaller angles (e.g. 25°), while shorter tend to go for around 40-45 degrees.
+As everybody is different, your perfect angle may not be 30°, so be sure to try various options.
+Usually, taller people prefer smaller angles (e.g., 25°), while shorter tend to go for around 40-45 degree angles.

 Most people beginning their hammock adventures lay in line with the hammock.
 It makes their bodies curve into a banana shape, which may provoke back or knee aches.
 Laying on the diagonal is usually way more comfortable and helps you maintain a flat position.

-Learn most useful knots, for example from the Lesovik website.
+Learn most useful knots, for example from the.
 Instead of a knot, you can also use hardware: carabineers, toggles, clips, etc.